-We argue, however, that the usual notion of identification is somewhat unnatural in the design-based setting: identification asks what we could learn if we saw repeated realizations of the outcomes under different treatment assignments for the \emph{same} units.
+We argue, however, that the usual notion of identification is somewhat unnatural in the design-based setting: identification asks what can be learned with repeated realizations of the outcomes under different treatment assignments for the \emph{same} units.
 In practice, however, we only observe one realized treatment assignment for each of these units.
-It is therefore not clear whether identification in the usual sense implies that we can meaningfully \emph{learn} about whether monotonicity holds from the data we actually observe.
+It is therefore not clear whether identification in the usual sense implies that we can meaningfully {learn} about whether monotonicity holds from the data actually observed.
 To evaluate the extent to which one can feasibly learn about monotonicity given a single realization of the data in the design-based setting, we ask two questions: First, to what extent can one construct frequentist tests of the null of monotonicity?
 Second, to what extent do Bayesians update about the probability that monotonicity holds?